MateoLa/avatares/README.md

 The gem is configurable and options can be set to control text color, font, and size.

-There are plenty of Avatar gems, this one is mainly based on [Muhammad Ebeid]( https://www.muhammadebeid.com/blog/generate-initials-avatar-programmatically-with-minimagick-and-active-storage) blog and [AvatarMagick](https://github.com/bjedrocha/avatar_magick) plugin.
+There are plenty of ruby Avatar gems, this one is mainly based on [Muhammad Ebeid]( https://www.muhammadebeid.com/blog/generate-initials-avatar-programmatically-with-minimagick-and-active-storage) blog and [AvatarMagick](https://github.com/bjedrocha/avatar_magick) plugin.

 ## Requirements